 The central Trust team is developing alongside the growth in the number of schools to provide capacity to support sustainable improvement.
-In 2021-22, the Trust recruited to the new posts of Director of The Mead Institute of Professional Learning, Head of Marketing and Communications and Trust Academy Manager.
-The Trust Board recruited a new Chief Executive Officer to replace the founding CEO who retired in August 2022.
+In 2022-23, the Trust recruited to the new posts of Chief Operating Officer and Head of Trust Development and employed a second Management Accountant.